 When the device boots for the first time, it connects to the dashboard, after which you’ll be able to see it listed as online and move onto the next step.

 There are a few configuration options we need to set within balenaCloud in order for Pi-hole to run.
-The first is an application environment variable to set the timezone; we set this as an environment variable as it applies to both the
+We specify all of these as application environment variables.

 Now that your Raspberry Pi has been provisioned, has booted, and connected to balenaCloud, you're ready to push the application code to the device.